How Long Does It Take to Get an MBA?

 There's definitely no right age to get an MBA.
 This will be entirely different for everyone.

 Many MBA programs recommend that you have a few years of business experience under your belt.
 You'll need to talk with the admission counselors at the schools you're considering to see if a business background would position you for more success in a program.
-Other universities — SNHU included — may have more of an open-enrollment policy, welcoming most students as long as they meet the minimum admission criteria.

 Your 20s aren't the only time in your life when it may be good to earn your MBA.
 Your 30s, 40s, 50s and beyond are all great times to learn more about the business world today if you're ready to take your knowledge and skills to the next level.

 A number of schools can set you up for success at any age by offering foundation courses.
-These classes prepare you with the background knowledge that other students would have gained in an undergraduate business degree program.
+These classes prepare you with the background knowledge that other students would have gained in an undergraduate business program.

 How to Get an MBA